-These raspberry caramel chocolate slices are one of those recipes that don’t taste healthy, but they are.
+These vegan raspberry caramel chocolate slices are one of those recipes that don’t taste healthy, but they are.

-They’re sweet and creamy, with two layers of rich, crispy chocolate, silky sweet date caramel and a fresh layer of raspberry cream.
+They are sweet and creamy, with two layers of rich, crispy chocolate, silky sweet date caramel and a fresh layer of raspberry cream.
 Do I need to say more?!

 I was always the first of my friends and cousins to finish her treat.

-That’s the faith of chocolate in my house, but nowadays I do make sure it’s good quality, healthy chocolate.
+That’s the faith of chocolate in my house, but nowadays I make sure it’s good quality, healthy chocolate.

-1/2 cup cacao butter
+1/2 cup / 125 ml melted cacao butter

-1/4 cup raw cacao powder
+1/4 cup / 25 grams raw cacao powder

 2 tbsp maple syrup